Debt Relief Solutions in Chatham-Kent, ON

 Phone: 1-800-663-9980 (English) | 1-877-713-3393 (French)

 Chatham was founded in 1794 when it was initially a navy dockyard.
 It is one of the oldest communities in western Ontario.
 It was supposed to be a military settlement, but that never came to fruition.
-Steady settlement did not occur in the area until the 1830s.
+The steady settlement did not occur in the area until the 1830s.

 Chatham helped with anti-slavery in the 1850s.
 It was one of the stops on the Underground Railroad, which is how slaves escaped to Canada from the US.
 Because of this, Chatham-Kent is part of the African-Canadian Heritage Tour.
 Chatham was known as the “Black Mecca of Canada” by the 1850s.
 There is a museum with that name in Chatham.